-Effect Gallery is a place where people can browse effects by exploring different categories and seeing effects from accounts they follow.
+In the effect gallery people can browse effects by exploring different categories and seeing effects from accounts they follow.

-To see the Effect Gallery:
+To see the effect gallery:

 When someone visits your Instagram profile, they’ll see a list of the effects you’ve made in the Effects tab.

 You’ll see a gallery of all the effects you’ve published from your account:

 When you open the Instagram Camera and tap on the Effect icon, you’ll see your effect tray.
 The effect tray shows effects from Instagram, effects from creators you follow and effects you’ve saved or recently used.

 Effects that represent businesses don’t appear in the effect tray.

 When you view an effect through the effect tab on someone's profile, you'll see an option to Save this effect to your Camera for easy access:

 When you select this option, you'll be able to find the effect in the left side of your effect tray in the Instagram camera.